FWDekker/mommy/README.md

       * ensure no line breaks are used as whitespace;
         github release notes use them as actual line breaks~
     * update `pkg/rpkg/mommy.spec.rpkg` if changes were made to copr's rpkg packaging process~
+    * update `pkg/fpm/deb.changelog` if changes were made to fpm's debian packaging process~
+    * update `pkg/fpm/rpm.changelog` if changes were made to fpm's rpm packaging process~
   * update acknowledgements in `README.md`~
   * update promotional images in `.github/img/`~